Do you need to know how to get out of Facebook Jail?

 How long is Facebook Jail?

 That depends on the infraction.
+For instance, for spamming, you will be in Facebook Jail for 24 hours.
 I know someone who argued and they extended the length of his Facebook Jail.
+Naturally, Facebook Jail can last forever, a life sentence, if Facebook permanently bans your account.
 Read the comments of this post to see examples of the various lengths of the Facebook Jail depending on the infraction.

 How do I appeal a temporary Facebook account block?